Week 2: Variables and types

 You know that all your experiments start with 500 million bacteria and that the bacterial population grows by anywhere between 600 million and 800 million per hour.
 If the average bacterial growth during the experiment is outside this range, you suspect that the experiment has been contaminated.

-Write a piece of code that from, given the final number of bacteria in millions and the time each bacterial colony has been allowed to grow in hours, determines if the experiment has been contaminated and prints a message.
+Write a Python script that from, given the final number of bacteria in millions and the time each bacterial colony has been allowed to grow in hours, determines if the experiment has been contaminated and prints a message.

 Consider an experiment where the final number of bacteria is 1738 million and the time is 2 hours.
 The bacteria population has increased by 1238 million, which is 619 million per hour.
 This growth is within the expected range, and the message should be as shown below.